The Beachcomber’s History

 We aim to provide memories for all occasions!
 Summer brings fun for all ages of course, however throughout the fall and winter we keep things going with themed parties!
 Join us for our annual Halloween party, Brunch with Santa, Holiday gatherings, our very own Winter Festival, Mardi Gras, a Fishing Derby, St. Patrick's Day party, an Annual Polar Plunge for Vincent House, and Easter/Mothers Day Brunches!
 There's never a dull moment to meet with friends and make new ones!

 Today, Tom serves as your Executive Chef, serving wonderful, fresh, house made dishes while Mary Alice handles the catering, accounting and overall daily operations.
-Together with their son Thomas & their excellent staff and family, The Beachcomber has continued to be a time honored tradition in the wonderful Finger Lakes!
+Together with their son Thomas & their excellent staff and family, The Beachcomber has continued to be a time-honored tradition in the wonderful Finger Lakes!

 When you come to visit, please note several historic Conesus Lake photos on the inside walls of the Crab Shack Restaurant including various ones of the Beachcomber through the years.
 Help us complete our history!
-If you have any pictures, documents, or information about the Beachcomber, please drop off or send to us at info@beachcomberNY.com.
+If you have any pictures, documents, or information about the Beachcomber, please drop them off or send them to us at info@beachcomberNY.com.
 If you have a story, this is a great way to tell it!
 If you haven't met us, please ask your server or bartender to let us know so we can stop over to say hello.
 We look forward to having you!